Food: Liar, Thief, and Destroyer

 First of all, if you struggle emotionally with food…

-This little practice will work for the majority and will keep you from running smack into the wall of deprivation.
+This little practice will work for the majority and keep you from running smack into the wall of deprivation.
 The only time this may not work is if your emotional eating is a little more advanced and you have certain trigger foods where when you have a bite, you’re likely to eat the pint…or tub.

-Only you can determine whether a given food is okay to occasionally enjoy or not.
-If you find yourself going in with the best of intentions and yet you consistently end up out of control, you may have identified a trigger food that you simply need to avoid.
+Only you can determine whether a given food is okay to enjoy occasionally.
+If you find yourself going in with the best intentions and yet consistently end up out of control, you may have identified a trigger food that you simply need to avoid.
+Another possible solution is that you could come up with a healthy alternative.

-Writing this post has been on my heart for some time.
-As a nutrition coach, I work with people daily who struggle with food and I just felt compelled to share.
+Closing thoughts for my readers: Writing this post has been in my heart for some time.
+As a nutrition coach, I work with people who struggle with food daily and feel compelled to share.
 If you really do battle with your eating, consider getting some help.
-The most successful people from all walks of life have coaches and seeking professional help with a food struggle is really no different.
+The most successful people from all walks of life have coaches, and seeking professional help with a food struggle is no different.

 For some additional resources on healthy eating, consider the following: